 - a.
 The construction, installation, erection, or expansion of any building, structure or other improvement, including utility facilities and fences; - b.
-The demolition or destruction, by voluntary action, of any building, structure or other improvement; - c.
-The grading, excavation, filling or similar disturbance to the surface of the land including, without limitation, change of grade, change of ground level, change of drainage pattern or change of stream bed;
+The demolition or destruction, by voluntary action, of any building, structure or other improvement;

-- d.
-Installation of landscaping on a lot or replacement of more than five percent (5%) of the total organic landscaped area on a lot with non-organic landscape materials; and - e.
-Any change or alteration of any previously approved improvement, including any change of exterior appearance, color or texture.
+- c.
+The grading, excavation, filling or similar disturbance to the surface of the land including, without limitation, change of grade, change of ground level, change of drainage pattern or change of stream bed; - d.
+Wildfire mitigation plans; - e.
+Solar system installations; - f.
+Installation of landscaping on a lot or replacement of more than five percent (5%) of the total organic landscaped area on a lot with non-organic landscape materials; and - g.
+Any change or alteration of any previously approved improvement, including any change of exterior appearance, color, or texture.